RimChy/API-Project-Ecommerce-/README.md

 ## Downloading the project

-Here's is the demostration to download the project in the Home directory.
+Here's is the demonstration to download the project in the Home directory.
 ```
 cd
 git clone https://github.com/RimChy/API-Project-Ecommerce-.git
 ```
 This is download <a href="https://github.com/RimChy/API-Project-Ecommerce-">this project</a> from GitHub.
-Now open the project folder and go to 'server' directory.
+Now open the _project folder_ and go to _'server'_ directory.
 Then install the following dependencies to run the project.
 ```
 cd server
 npm install